The Jazz Butcher: The Creation years (1988–1998)

 Once again, Fish found himself needing to re-build the band.
 Peter Crouch, who had played on Condition Blue came on board as guitarist, with Dooj Wilkenson and Nick Burson on bass and drums.
-This third incarnation of the JBC toured the United States (which resulted in the live release, Western Family), and in January 1993 went chose Richard Formby's Woodhouse Studios to record what would become Waiting For the Love Bus."

-Whereas Fish went into the Condition Blue sessions with several demos and a long list of players, Love Bus saw Fish with very little material, and a small, but tight group of musicians.
+This third incarnation of the JBC toured the United States (which resulted in the live release, Western Family), and in January 1993 went chose Richard Formby's Woodhouse Studios to record what would become Waiting For the Love Bus.
+Whereas Fish went into the Condition Blue sessions with several demos and a long list of backing players, Love Bus saw Fish with very little material, and a small, but tight group of musicians.
 The result was an album with, according to Fish, "a clean, simple sound...that Condition Blue detractors might appreciate."
 Unlike its predecessor, most of whose tracks clocked in at over six minutes, Waiting For The Love Bus is composed mostly of short, straightforward pop tunes.